Xilinx/chipscopy/FAQ.md

 **Q: What is ChipScoPy?**

 **A:** ChipScoPy stands for the ChipScope Python API.
-This package provides a simple Python interface to program and debug features for Versal devices.
+This package provides a simple Python interface to program and debug features for Xilinx Versal devices.

+**Q: How do you pronounce ChipScoPy?**

+**A:** chip-sco-pee and chip-sco-pie are both accepted.
+Sometimes it is entertaining to randomly flip during a conversation and see if others flip too.

 **Q: What is the minimum version of Vivado hw_server and cs_server required?**

-**A:** Version 2020.3 for both the hw_server and cs_server is the minimum tool requirement.
+**A:** Version 2021.1 for both the hw_server and cs_server is the minimum tool requirement.

 **Q: What is the minimum Python version required to use ChipScoPy?**